forestgrape/coronavirus/index.md

 ## Introduction to Coronaviruses

 Coronaviruses belong to Nidoviruses which share a pattern of replication within a cell.
 Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
-This means that their genetic material is encoded as a single positive strand of RNA - the same way as messanger RNA pieces of the cell.
+This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
-The membrane consits of a lipid bilayer and proteins and forms a sphere.
+The membrane consists of a lipid bilayer and proteins and forms a sphere.
 Among the membrane proteins are large spike proteins.
 Theses spike protein point out of the sphere, which gives coronaviruses a crown (in latin corona) like appearance under the electron microscope.

 ### proteins
 - cleavage other proteins and RNA [to check]